MuhireIghor/supamenu-backend/README.md

+# Supa Menu Backend Service

 Backend service made using Express js and Typescript and Prism ORM For Supa Menu Mobile app

-It has 4 basic structures namely:
+## It has 4 basic structures namely:
 Controllers
 Services
 Middleware